gcv/dotfiles/emacs/elpa/vterm-20200713.1344/README.md

 ## Frequently Asked Questions and Problems

+### How can I increase the size of the scrollback?

+By default, the scrollback can contain up to 1000 lines per each vterm buffer.
+You can increase this up to 100000 by changing the variable `vterm-max-scrollback`.
+If you want to increase it further, you have to edit the file `vterm-module.h`, change the variable `SB_MAX`, and set the new value for `vterm-max-scrollback`.
+The potential maximum memory consumption of vterm buffers increases with `vterm-max-scrollback`, so setting `SB_MAX` to extreme values may lead to system instabilities and crashes.

+### How can I automatically close vterm buffers when the process is terminated?

+There is an option for that: set `vterm-kill-buffer-on-exit` to `t`.

 ### The package does not compile, I have errors related to `VTERM_COLOR`.

 The version of `libvterm` installed on your system is too old.
 You should let `emacs-libvterm` download `libvterm` for you.
+You can either uninstall your libvterm, or instruct Emacs to ignore the system libvterm.
 If you are compiling from Emacs, you can do this by setting:
 ```emacs-lisp
 (setq vterm-module-cmake-args "-DUSE_SYSTEM_LIBVTERM=no")
 ```